testcontainers/testcontainers-java/docs/features/image_name_substitution.md

 Note that it is also possible to provide this same configuration property:

-* in a `testcontainers.properties` file at the root of a library JAR file (useful if you wish to distribute a drop-in image substitutor JAR within an organization)
+* in a `testcontainers.properties` file at the root of a library JAR file (useful if you wish to distribute a drop-in image substitutor JAR within an organization),
-* in a properties file in the user's home directory (`~/.testcontainers.properties`; note the leading `.`)
+* in a properties file in the user's [configuration directory](./configuration.md#configuration-locations),
 * or as an environment variable (e.g. `TESTCONTAINERS_IMAGE_SUBSTITUTOR=com.mycompany.testcontainers.ExampleImageNameSubstitutor`).

 Please see [the documentation on configuration mechanisms](./configuration.md) for more information.